The Importance of Knowing Your Miranda Rights

 To invoke your Miranda rights, you must clearly state that you wish to remain silent or request an attorney.
 Once you do this, a police officer must stop questioning you until your attorney arrives or you waive your right to remain silent.

 You can invoke your Miranda right and choose to remain silent or get an attorney before sharing any information with an officer.
-Thereafter, you’re not legally required to explain the nature of the incident or give your personal account to an officer.
+Thereafter, you’re not legally required to explain the nature of the incident or give your account to an officer.

 If, however, you decide to waive your right and speak freely, anything you say can potentially be used against you as criminal evidence and is considered admissible.
-Voluntarily speaking up essentially means you waive your right.
+Voluntarily speaking up essentially means you waive your rights.

 What if the Police Fail to Mirandize You?